algosup/2024-2025-project-5-bubble-intermarche-team-7/TechnicalSpecification.md

 ## Introduction

 This project was commissioned by the Intermarché of Saint-Rémy-de-Provence.
 The goal is to help the customers to choose which wine and cheese would be the best fit for the dish they plan to cook.
-This application will be made using Bubble and will focus on delivering an intuitive user experience, highlighting local products, and showcasing well-matched options at different price points.
+This application is being made on Bubble and will focus on delivering an intuitive user experience, highlighting local products, and showing well-matched options at different price points.

 ---